godotengine/godot-demo-projects/xr/openxr_hand_tracking_demo/README.md

 Especially with controllers like the Valve Index, or with various data gloves that are treated as controllers, there is no discernible difference here.

-The hand tracking API is mostly used for visualising the players hand with bone positions either being inferred from controller input or matching the optical tracking.
+The hand tracking API is mostly used for visualizing the players hand with bone positions either being inferred from controller input or matching the optical tracking.
 For advanced gesture recognition you would still use this data however it is now accessible regardless of the physical means in which this data is obtained.

 At the same time, in this school of thought the action map system is seen as the primary means to gain input and is no longer restricted to input from controllers.
-The XR runtime is now responsible for recognising base gestures such as pinching and pointing resulting in inputs that can be bound in the action map.
+The XR runtime is now responsible for recognizing base gestures such as pinching and pointing resulting in inputs that can be bound in the action map.

 OpenXR is moving towards this approach and this demo has been build in accordance with this however not all runtimes have been updated yet.